fmil95/recvx-gc-decomp/README.md

 [Discord Badge]: https://img.shields.io/discord/727908905392275526?color=%237289DA&logo=discord&logoColor=%23FFFFFF
 [discord]: https://discord.gg/hKx3FJJgrV

-A work-in-progress decompilation of Resident Evil - Code: Veronica X.
+A work-in-progress decompilation of Resident Evil - Code: Veronica X for the GameCube, meant to be complementary to the [decompilation of the PS2 version](https://github.com/fmil95/recvx-decomp) of the game.

 This repository does **not** contain any game assets or assembly whatsoever.
 An existing copy of the game is required.